streptomyces/alog/README.md

 A record is any text separated from the next record by _//_ (two forward slashes) on a line of its own.

+If a non-option argument is provided then it is considered to be the text of a note you wish to append to the notes file.

+    perl alog.pl "This is a note provided on the command line."

 ## Configuration